psholtz/MIT-SICP/Section-1.3/README.md

                1.0))
 </pre>

-The derivation given here, of the "fixed-point" abstracted version of `sqrt`, is somewhat "backwards" from the derivation given in the text, but hopefully it illustrates this process if in a slightly different light.
+The derivation given here of this "fixed-point" abstracted version of `sqrt` is somewhat "backwards" from the derivation given in the text, but hopefully it will serve to illustrate the computational processes involved from a slightly different angle.